JBarr83/ebay-feedback-to-shopify-upload/README.md

 ```

 ## Summary
-A simple Python app to retrieve eBay feedback and join to a Shopify store's products using the product titles (product IDs  don't match.)
+A simple Python app to retrieve eBay feedback and join to a Shopify store's products using the product titles (product IDs  don't match) and upload to Judge.me.

 This project uses the [Ebaysdk](https://github.com/timotheus/ebaysdk-python#welcome-to-the-python-ebaysdk) and the [Shopify API](https://github.com/Shopify/shopify_python_api#shopify-api)